Alecsandu/IntroductionToRobotics/MatrixGame/Readme.md

 - If you can beat the highest score you will get one extra life
 - The highest score will be saved on EEPROM
 - Depending on the level you choosed, the amount of seconds that you have in order to get to the food spot will vary

+## Game presentation
+Link to the video:
+Link to the image of the profect: